pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 # Repeating actions several times

 Imagine you're walking along a square-shaped path, as shown below.
-As you walk, you follow a certain pattern over and over again: Go straight, then turn right, go straight, turn right, and so on.
+As you walk, you follow a certain pattern over and over again: go straight, then turn right, go straight, turn right, and so on.

 {% include diagram.html data=page.img_inventor_square %}

 To create this sort of behavior with your robot, you could use one Drive block to go straight and another to turn right.
 To make one complete square and return